RomlinGroup/Flatpack/README.md

 Synthetic data was created using [Mistral-7B-Instruct-v0.2.0](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) (Apache License 2.0), developed by [Mistral AI](https://mistral.ai) (EU).
 We are immensely grateful for their contributions to the field of AI and their commitment to open source.

-Our robot, Higgs, is named after the narrator in ["Erewhon"](https://en.wikipedia.org/wiki/Erewhon) by Samuel Butler.
+Our conceptual robot, Higgs, is named after the narrator in ["Erewhon"](https://en.wikipedia.org/wiki/Erewhon) by Samuel Butler.

 ```json
 {